Motility-Driven Viscoelastic Control of Tissue Morphology in Presomitic Mesoderm: Discussion

-In contexts such as mechanical ventilation, where the alveolar epithelium experiences cyclic stretching, deformation buildup over a long period may contribute to ventilator-induced lung injury.
-Conversely, tuning the frequency and amplitude of mechanical input to match tissue relaxation dynamics or modulating tissue fluidity through physiological or pharmacological interventions may reduce stress accumulation and preserve integrity.
-Similarly, our model predicts that tissues subject to rhythmic deformation selectively accumulate or dissipate stress depending on the match between input parameters and motility-driven remodeling capacity.
-This mechanistic framework thus links cyclic input characteristics with emergent morphological and stress responses, offering insight into how tissues can be tuned for robustness under repetitive mechanical loading.
+Our framework shows that whether such cyclic cues accumulate into lasting morphological changes or are efficiently dissipated depends on the interplay between input frequency and the tissue’s motility-controlled relaxation dynamics.
+In settings such as mechanical ventilation, for instance, mismatches between driving frequency and intrinsic relaxation times may promote long-time deformation buildup, contributing to ventilator-induced injury.
+Conversely, adjusting deformation frequency or enhancing tissue fluidity—whether physiologically or through intervention—may reduce stress accumulation and preserve epithelial integrity.
+More broadly, our results indicate that tissues act as frequency-dependent mechanical filters, selectively retaining or erasing cyclic perturbations based on their viscoelastic state.

-This framework provides a versatile platform for investigating time-dependent pattern formation and stress encoding in active viscoelastic media.
-It can be readily extended to incorporate features such as anisotropic tension generation, active nematic alignment, and mechano-chemical feedback, thereby enabling the exploration of more complex viscoelastic behaviors relevant to morphogenesis, organoid mechanics, and the design of programmable synthetic tissues.
+Overall, this work provides a general mechanistic framework for understanding how active, viscoelastic tissues integrate spatially and temporally structured mechanical cues.
+Beyond explaining observed behaviors in the PSM and limb initiation, the model offers a versatile platform for probing time-dependent pattern formation, stress encoding, and mechanical robustness in active biological materials.
+Extensions incorporating anisotropic tension generation, active nematic alignment, or mechano-chemical feedback will enable exploration of richer behaviors relevant to morphogenesis, organoid mechanics, and the engineering of programmable synthetic tissues.